zelrestemmet/LeagueRanking/README.md

 ## Overview

-This is a league match scoreboard calucaltion CLI application.
+This is a league match scoreboard calculation CLI application.

 ## Enviroment Setup